nodejs/node/doc/api/cli.md

 You can pass multiple `--env-file` arguments.
 Subsequent files override pre-existing variables defined in previous files.

+An error is thrown if the file does not exist.

 ```bash
 node --env-file=.env --env-file=.development.env index.js
 ```